swigof/Bnuuy-Deliverance/README.md

   * can use inlines that set a global then make call instead of parameters
 * make entity x,y signed to better handle offscreen behavior?
 * put get_edge_tile_type into tilespace to optimize it? would still be 16bit.
-* de-duplicate code in entity movement / collision detection
-  * make movement / hitbox edge iteration based on signed inputs and start/finish coords
-    * get_edge_tile_type can take a fixed coordinate and two bounds for any edge check
 * stop scrolls earlier to allow map space to be traversed offscreen
 * find a way to render differently sized metasprites so their x,y always corresponds to their center
   * one 8x16 sprite: 0,0 <-> 4,8
   * two horizontal:  0,0 <-> 8,8
   * ...
-* rename and used direction constants tha aren't joypad ones
+* rename and used direction constants that aren't joypad ones
 * migrate entities linked lists of active vs inactive instead of flag to avoid wasted cycles on loops
+* fix screen scroll sprite move jitter

 ### Resources